Volt Electronic Banking Save, Spend & CMA Terms and Conditions

 WE, US and VOLT means Volt Bank Limited ACN 622 375 722 Australian Financial Services Licence 504782 and our means belonging to us.

-YOU is a person that applies to open or opens an account.
+YOU is a person that applies to open or opens an account with us.